FAQ'S

 ADMISSION

 Our admission process is entirely online, for your convenience.
-(Although we encourage you to visit us during your family’s search for the right school.
+(However, we do encourage you to visit us during your family’s search for the right school.
 Seeing us in action is the best way to learn about our Yeshiva!
 Schedule your appointment here.)

 An overview of our admission process is below.
 For a detailed breakdown of each step, please visit our Admission – How it Works page.